-FOEX Indexes Ltd (Helsinki-Finland) and NOREXECO ASA have entered into a global strategic agreement of cooperation which entitles NOREXECO to make use of selected FOEX PIX indices as a vehicle for financial settlement for its financial contracts.
-FOEX publishes totally 22 audited, trade-mark registered pulp, paper, recovered paper and wood based bioenergy/biomass price indices.
+Fastmarkets FOEX Indexes Ltd (Helsinki-Finland) and NOREXECO ASA have entered into a global strategic agreement of cooperation which entitles NOREXECO to make use of selected PIX indices as a vehicle for financial settlement for its financial contracts.
+Fastmarkets FOEX publishes totally 22 audited, trade-mark registered pulp, paper, recovered paper and wood based bioenergy/biomass price indices.

 NOREXECO ASA will in 2019 begin listing the most widely traded grade of recovered paper – OCC subject to regulatory approval.
 More news regarding indexes for settlement, exact listing date and detailed product structure will be published closer to the opening.

 A futures contract is generally a contract between two parties to buy or sell an asset for a price agreed upon today (the futures price) with settlement at a future point, the settlement date.
 Because the future contract is a function of an underlying asset, a futures contract is considered to be a derivative product.
 Some futures contracts have financial settlement towards an index, others has physical delivery at a warehouse.
 The futures traded at NOREXECO are cash settled against an index.